martbetz/martbetz.github.io/terms-and-conditions.md

 By interacting with this website, you are confirming both your undertanding and your acceptance of the following contractual terms (none of which are negotiable):
 <ul>
 <li>
-(as per the <a href="#disclaimer">General Disclaimer</a>) this website is a continual work in progress; the author reserves the right to change (which includes the right to remove) any part or all of this website at any time and without prior notice
+(as per the <a href="#disclaimer">General Disclaimer</a>) this website is an independent and personal project on the part of the author; as such, the author provides no guarantees regarding the accuracy or relevancy of the website's content
 </li>
 </ul>
 <!-- <ul>